Open Top Bus Tour Cambridge

 We ask for a returnable deposit for the use of our nearest the pin and longest drive markers.

 Buggy’s are available, (weather permitting), at a rate of £22 per round or £ 32 for all day.
-A refundable deposit is required to ensure you bring the key back!
+Due to us only having a small fleet of buggies, we now ask for payment up front if people wish to pre-book for their society day and a refundable deposit is required to ensure you bring the key back!

 Our shop is stocked with just basic everyday golfing essentials, such as balls, tees, gloves, hand warmers etc.